Mastering the Thrilling Hurdles of Job Hunting After Lockdown

 Additionally, older individuals who were made redundant face their own set of challenges.
 They possess transferable skills but lack the necessary information and communication technology (ICT) skills to compete for the limited job opportunities.
 The combination of inexperienced young job seekers and older individuals struggling to reenter the job market creates a complex situation where both groups face significant hurdles.

 In light of these circumstances, it is crucial for job seekers to adopt strategies that can help them navigate these challenges.
 Staying organised by keeping track of job applications and following up with potential employers is essential.
 Networking and establishing connections within their respective fields can provide valuable job leads.
-Customising resumes and cover letters to highlight relevant skills and experiences for each application is also crucial.
+Customising CVs and cover letters to highlight relevant skills and experiences for each application is also crucial.

 Despite the difficulties, maintaining a positive mindset and persevering in the face of setbacks is key.
 Job hunting often takes time, but the right employment opportunity can be found with determination and a proactive attitude.
 It is crucial for employers to recognise the importance of offering feedback and support to job seekers, particularly the younger generation, in order to assist them in their professional growth and development.
 By addressing these challenges collectively, society can work towards creating a more inclusive and supportive job market for individuals of all ages and backgrounds.